caloni/journal/journal.md

 Big O is originally a concept from mathematics, and therefore, it’s often described in mathematical terms.
 For example, one way of describing Big O is that it describes the upper bound of the growth rate of a function, or that if a function g(x) grows no faster than a function f(x), then g is said to be a member of O(f).

 If you want to dig further into the math behind Big O, check out Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein (MIT Press, 2009) for a full mathematical explanation.
-Justin Abrahms also provides a pretty good definition in his article: https://justin.abrah.ms/computer-science/understanding-big-o-formal-definition.html.
+Justin Abrahms also provides a pretty good definition in his article "Understanding the formal definition of Big-O".

 The soul of Big O is what Big O is truly concerned about: how will an algorithm’s performance change as the data increases?
 This is the soul of Big O. Big O doesn’t want to simply tell you how many steps an algorithm takes.
 It wants to tell you the story of how the number of steps increase as the data changes.